hashgraph/hedera-block-node/server/docs/design/server-status-api.md

 ```

 ## Configuration
-ServerStatus Configuration will hold the expected `first_desired_block` that the BN should start from, as part of the start-up process a BN should check using the BlockReader, if that Block is available on Disk, if not, should attempt to fetch it from another BN unless is Genesis block, by default it will be set to 0 (Genesis Block).
+ServerStatus Configuration will hold the expected `first_desired_block` that the BN should start from, as part of the start-up process a BN should check using the BlockReader, if that Block is available on Disk, if not, should attempt to fetch it from another BN unless is Genesis block, by default it will be set to 0 (Genesis Block), if not possible to fetch it from another BN, it should throw an exception and stop the service.

-Configuration should also provide value for `only_latest_state`, this might be part of the configuration for the state module, however temporarily we could have it at the service configuration level.
+Configuration should also provide value for `only_latest_state`, this might be part of the configuration for the state module.

-Configuration should also contain the BlockNodeVersions.

 ## Metrics
 ServerStatusRequest Counter, to keep track of the number of requests made to the ServerStatus endpoint.